Kong/docs.konghq.com/app/docs/0.12.x/getting-started/adding-consumers.md

 </div>

-In the last section, we learned how to add plugins to Kong, in this section we're going to learn how to add consumers to your Kong instances.
-Consumers are associated to individuals using your API, and can be used for tracking, access management, and more.
+In the last section, we learned how to add plugins to Kong, in this section we're going to learn how to add Kongsumers to your Kong instances.
+Kongsumers (consumers) are associated to individuals using your API, and can be used for tracking, access management, and more.